radius-project/docs/docs/content/getting-started/quickstarts/quickstart-aws-s3/_index.md

     rad deploy ./app.bicep -p aws_access_key_id=<AWS_ACCESS_KEY_ID> -p aws_secret_access_key=<AWS_SECRET_ACCESS_KEY> -p aws_region=<REGION>
     ```

-    Make sure to create a different[IAM AWS access key](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) for data plane operations.
+    Make sure to create a different [IAM AWS access key](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) for data plane operations.
 These are used so the container we are deploying can connect to AWS.

 1. Port-forward the container to your machine with [`rad resource expose`]({{< ref rad_resource_expose >}}):